 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through the provision of a safe environment.

-Whether it be through the choice of level of challenge, of how they record their work, how they record and show their homework, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Whether it be through how they record their work, how they record and show their homework, of participation in our extra-curricular clubs and opportunities, pupils are given the freedom to make choices and have input into their own learning.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-This is reiterated through our classroom rules, the High 5, the Holly Park Way as well as our behaviour policy.
+Part of our school behaviour policy has revolved around the Core Value of ‘Respect’, and pupils regularly reminded abut what this means and how it is shown.
+This is part of our 3 simple rules of ‘Ready, Respectful.
+Safe.’

 Pupils are encouraged to have respect for themselves.
-We have just signed up to become A Rights Respecting School.
+We are A Rights Respecting School.
+Children consider the Rights of the child regularly.

 Each year we take part in anti- bullying week.
-Every year we show respect for others by fund raising for one local, one national and one international charity.
-We have supported events such as – Children in Need, Sports Relief, Save the Children, Red Nose day, Jeans for genes, Cancer charities, Great Ormond Street etc.
+Every year we show respect for others by fund raising for different charities.
+We have supported events such as – Children in Need, Sports Relief, Great Ormond Street, Water Aid, Barnet Hospital, Guide Dogs For the Blind, NSPCC, Noah’s Ark, Winston’s Wish, Local Food Banks etc.

-Every year we celebrate Harvest and donate goods to Homeless Action in Barnet.
+Every year we celebrate Harvest and donate goods to either Homeless Action in Barnet or a local food bank.

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.